frederick-vs-ja/Quuxplusone-blog/_posts/2020-12-21-using-directive.md

 Note that the "transitivity" of using-directives applies only to using-directives that are _directly_ within the using'ed namespace.
-If `test3` had said `using namespace NE::N5`, it would have transitively picked up the using-directives from `NE::N5`, but not from its parent namespace `NE` (and not from the global namespace).
+If `test3` had said `using namespace NE::N5`, it would have transitively picked up any using-directives from `NE::N5`, but not from `NE::N5`'s parent namespace `NE` (and not from the global namespace).

 And how does all this interact with [`inline namespace`](https://en.cppreference.com/w/cpp/language/namespace#Inline_namespaces)?